 2. The ministry became an example for my life

-As a teenager, I would listen to the records and tapes and read the articles of ministers within the United Pentecostal Church.
+As a teenager, I would listen to the records and tapes of ministers within the United Pentecostal Church.
+Their preaching and singing had such a powerful impact on my life.
 Were they all perfect?
-No. Have some of them messed up and left the ministry?
+No. Have some of them messed up, left their families, and abandoned their ministry?
 Yes.
 I have met some of the ones that I thought were so great and found out that they were normal human beings with problems just like me.
 But at the end of the day, I received from the ministry a pattern by which to live my life.
-The qualities I took away as a child were consistency, love for people, and a desire to lead others to Jesus.
+The qualities I took away as a child were passion for God, love for people, and a desire to lead others to Jesus.
 For these qualities and godly examples, I am thankful.